apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-3.md

 ```

-As explained previously, Arrow chooses to represent this in a hierarchical fashion.  `StructArray`s are stored as child arrays that contain each field of the struct.  `ListArray`s are stored as lists of monotonically increasing integers called offsets, and stores the values that appear in the lists in a single child array.
-Each consecutive pair of elements in this offset array identifies a slice of the child array for that array index.
+As explained previously, Arrow chooses to represent this in a hierarchical fashion.  `StructArray`s are stored as child arrays that contain each field of the struct.  `ListArray`s are stored as lists of monotonically increasing integers called offsets, and values are stored in a single child array.
+Each consecutive pair of elements in the offset array identifies a slice of the child array for that array index.

+The Arrow encoding of the example would be:

 ```text